Skip to content

 KosmoJS converts your types into runtime validation routines, ensuring type safety beyond compile time - no duplication, no drift.

-Define parameter types, payload structures, and response shapes once.
-KosmoJS generates:
+Based on your parameter types, payload structures, and response shapes, KosmoJS generates:

 • Runtime validators for your API